boooooommmmmm/COMP90050-Advanced-Database-System/week6-7.md

 ### Snapshot Isolation

-Snapshot Isolation method is used in Oracle but it will not guarantee Serializability.
+Snapshot Isolation method is used in Oracle but it will **not guarantee Serializability**.
 However, its transaction throughput is very high compared to two phase locking scheme.

-First one can commit.
+First writer can commit.

 <br />